inrialearninglab/ai4t/docs/O1-Mooc/module-2-what-is-meant-by-ai/2-3-what-is-artificial-intelligence-actually/2-3-2a-a-brief-history-of-ai.en.md

 ---
 title: 2.3.2 Activity A brief history of AI
-description: Explain where does AI come from and links between milestones in history of AI and educational AI uses
+description: Identify milestones in history of AI
 ---
 # Activity: A brief history of AI